prossel/Unity-UDP-RS485-Relays/README.md

 ## Installation

+This repository is compatible with UPM (Unity Package Manager) for an easy install and update.

 * In Unity, open Window > Package Manager
 * Press the + button, choose "Add package from git URL..."
 * Enter https://github.com/prossel/Unity-UDP-RS485-Relays.git#upm and press Add